 In short, the Learning Goals are: To begin, promote ocean awareness; Secondly, develop skills in creative recycling and innovation; And finally, to encourage teamwork, leadership, and responsibility.

 To start your morning, go to the Eco Park in Nusa Dua.
 Note that you will join workshops there.
-These workshops, in turn, are designed to teach you about sustainable living.
+These workshops, in turn, we designed to teach you about sustainable living.
 During this time, you will rotate through hands-on sessions.

 Morning Activities